-If #457 (Radnor's Code) is closed, our school is closed.
+If Radnor school district is closed, our school is closed.

-If #307 or #854 is closed and #457 is open, we are open and you must decide whether to supply transportation or have your child miss school (excused absence).
+If Radnor is open and a few of the districts are closed, we are open and you must decide whether to supply transportation or have your child miss school (excused absence).